Home | Reviews |Nikon Z8: hands on

 Our Verdict

-While there are photographers who like a dual-gripped camera, there are plenty who prefer the smaller size and lower weight of a single-gripped camera with the option to add an upright grip if they need it.
-This is borne out by the fact that the question I was asked most often about the Nikon Z9 when it was first announced was ‘how heavy is it?’
+While there are photographers who like a dual-gripped camera, plenty prefer the smaller size and lower weight of a single-gripped camera with the option to add an upright grip if needed.
+This is borne out by the fact that the question I was asked most often about the Nikon Z9 when it was first announced was, ‘how heavy is it?’

 The Nikon Z8 lives up to its billing as the ‘baby Z9’, by being significantly smaller and lighter yet having a virtually identical specification.
 It’s also around 10% lighter and 15% smaller than the very popular Nikon D850.
-The Nikon Z9 won lots of plaudits when it was announced and its specification still stands out.
-It looks like the Nikon Z8 could be inline for a few awards as well.
+The Nikon Z9 won many plaudits when it was announced, and its specification still stands out.
+I’m sure the Nikon Z8 is also in line for a few awards.

 For